amandev-x/Terraform-Ansible-Stack/README.md

 - Set up CI/CD Pipeline for complete automation

 ## Architecture Diagram 👉 ![Architecture(images/terraform-ansible.drawio.png)]
-## If having problem to understand the diagram then go to
+### If having problem to understand the diagram then run the Infra-with-Ansible/terraform-ansible-docker-stack/AWS-Terraform-Ansible-Architecture-Diagram/diagram.html code in your favourite code editor.
 ## License
 MIT